Pathfinder - The Monk Handbook

 Perfect Self: Suddenly you can't use Enlarge Person.
 The DR is cute, and you become immune to things like Dominate Person, but things which require you to be a humanoid have generally been abandoned for several levels.
 I would argue that this ability actually makes you worse since you can't benefit from Enlarge Person.

 Monks are primarily a striker, and their damage comes from their Strength, so Strength needs to be their biggest ability.
+Unfortunately, Monks are one of the most MAD classes, and you also need to invest in Dexterity, Constitution, and Wisdom.

 Str: As a melee character, strength is the monk's most important ability.
 It contributes to your melee attacks and damage, shuriken damage, and combat maneuvers.